Methods of free probability: 12a. Cumulants

 are always given by the same formula, $M_k=\sum_{\pi\in D(k)}t^{|\pi|}$, where $D\subset P$ is a certain set of partitions associated to the measure, and where $|.|$ is the number of blocks. \end{theorem}

 \begin{proof} This is something that we know well, the sets of partitions being:

-For full details on all this, we refer to the previous chapter. \end{proof}
+For full details on all this, we refer to the previous chapters. \end{proof}

 What is interesting with the above cube is that it provides us with some 3D orientation in noncommutative probability, taken at large.
-To be more precise, the 3 ``coordinate axes'' that we have, corresponding to the 3 pairs of opposing faces, are real/complex, discrete/continuous, and classical/free.
-All this is nice, and potentially fruitful.
+To be more precise, the 3 ``coordinate axes'' that we have there, corresponding to the 3 pairs of opposing faces, are: